 [High] Updated Proposal 2-4:

-DCI format 1_1 is used as the baseline for the second DCI format with CRC scrambled with G-RNTI, and DCI format 1_2 is used as the baseline for a third DCI format with CRC scrambled with G-RNTI.
+DCI format 1_1 is used as the baseline for the second DCI format with CRC scrambled with G-RNTI.

-FFS: Details of the reuse (or not) of DCI format 1_1 and 1_2 fields, e.g., whether ‘Identifier for DCI formats’, ‘TPC command for scheduled PUCCH’, ‘Carrier indicator’ and ‘Bandwidth part indicator’ are needed.
+FFS: Details of the reuse (or not) of DCI format 1_1 fields, e.g., whether ‘Identifier for DCI formats’, ‘TPC command for scheduled PUCCH’, ‘Carrier indicator’ and ‘Bandwidth part indicator’ are needed.